 - If you had a written or verbal employment contract and the termination violated the terms and conditions of that contract.

-It can be very difficult to prove that you were terminated for one of the reasons mentioned above, which is why you should contact an experienced employment attorney to determine if you have a valid claim.
+It can be very difficult to prove that you were terminated for one of the reasons mentioned above, which is why you should contact our experienced employment attorneys to determine if you have a valid claim.
 The existence of an employment contract may provide a basis for action, but is not necessary to commence an action to obtain justice in a wrongful termination case.
+Most of the wrongful termination cases our firm handles involve employees who are in protected groups and classes, such as sex, age, race, sexual orientation, disability and pregnancy.

 "I hired The Armstrong Law Firm for an age discrimination, wrongful termination case.
 Kelly Armstrong came highly recommended to me from other employees that she had represented before.
 I went straight to her and she was focused, aggressive and did not stop advocating for me.
 They fought for me for over two years and won.
 If she'll take your case, I'd hire her.
 I'd also hire her again to help me."